National Gardens Day

-The fourth annual National Public Gardens Day, scheduled for May 10, 2013, is a national day of celebration that invites communities to explore the beauty of their local green spaces while raising awareness of the important role public gardens play in promoting conservation, education and environmental preservation.
+The fifth annual National Public Gardens Day, scheduled for June 13, 2014, is a national day of celebration that invites communities to explore the beauty of their local green spaces while raising awareness of the important role public gardens play in promoting conservation, education and environmental preservation.
 Annually scheduled on the Friday preceding Mother’s Day weekend, everyone is invited to visit public gardens in their local community for special events and activities.

 National Public Gardens Day Program at MUN Botanical Garden: